stephenchien3/stephenchien3/README.md

 Recently I've been building [assesskit](assesskit.com), a unifed platform for collecting more granular user responses, such as response time, mouse tracking, etc.

 I am very passionate about research and the joy of learning.
+I also like to read (mainly Toni Morrison), play basketball, and meditate in my spare time.

+I would love to talk or connect - please reach out to my linkedin or my email (slc292@cornell.edu).

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/stephenlchien)